WayPointVenturesOrg/coursewarelibrary/ENU/MS203WV/0801-Configuring clients for Exchange Online.md

 15. Notice that contacts, tasks, and Notes are not visible for Adele either.

 >**Note:** If Adele does not show the Basic experience, sign-out and re-sign in to Outlook on the web.
-It may take several minutes for the policy to apply.
+It may take a while for the policy to apply.
 The **Contoso Research OWA Policy** is assigned to Adele and restricts Adele to the Basic experience with settings disabled as per the policy.

 16. Close Microsoft Edge.